pmahdavi/MoFaSGD/README.md

 ## Running Paper Experiments

-This repository allows for the execution of the **NanoGPT pre-training experiments** (Section 5.1) from the paper.
+This repository allows for the execution of the **NanoGPT pre-training experiments** from the paper.

 ### How it Works